 DO familiarize yourself with the bustle on your dress.
 Figure out where all the hooks and loops are so you can easily transition the gown on your wedding day.

 DO bring whoever is going to be helping you get in the dress and bustle it to the fitting for a how-to tutorial.

 DO try on many veils and headpieces while in the dress.
 If you have a small face, wearing your hair up and off it will make it look bigger.
 So will choosing smaller hair accessories worn close to your head.
 Conversely for big faces, consider wearing pieces of your hair down and choosing bigger hair accessories and veils to create proportion.

 DO consider a final light steam wherever you are getting dressed especially if you’ve traveled with your gown.
 If you don’t have a steamer run a hot shower in a bathroom with a closed door until a medium steam is created, then bring the dress in and hang it on the back of the door.
 With a white towel wrapped around your arm, lightly sweep the dress downward to the hem, starting with the inside layer.

 DO budget for alterations from the beginning, remembering the more elaborate the dress, the more money, time and level of expertise required to alter it.
 A bodice and sleeves can range from $30 to over $100 if laced, beaded or boned.
 Bustles and pressing/steaming can cost from $30-$100 each depending on length of train, etc.

-DO remember that “attire” is traditionally budgeted at 10 percent of the total wedding cost and should include gown, alterations, shoes, head piece(s), undergarments, accessories, jewelry AND whatever expenses the groom incurs.
+DO remember that “attire” is traditionally budgeted at 10 percent of the total wedding cost and should include gown, alterations, shoes, head piece(s), undergarments, accessories, jewellery AND whatever expenses the groom incurs.